-Ms. Holloway is a litigation partner in Latham’s San Francisco office and a member of the Intellectual Property Practice group.
-She has extensive experience in all aspects of patent litigation through trial.
+Ms. Holloway has extensive experience in all aspects of patent litigation through trial.
 She has tried several patent infringement cases in district court and before the US International Trade Commission.
 Ms. Holloway often represents clients in the information technology industry, particularly electronics, software, and mechanics.

 Ms. Holloway is nationally recognized as a top IP litigator by The Legal 500 US (2007, 2009, 2010 and 2012).
-She was recently named a Top IP Litigator by the Daily Journal.
+Ms. Holloway was named a Top IP Litigator by the Daily Journal in 2012 and was recently recognized among the list of 2013 Top Women Leaders in Tech Law by The Recorder.
 She is a member of the Intellectual Property section of the American Bar Association, American Intellectual Property Law Association, Federal Circuit Bar Association and ITC Trial Lawyers Association.
 Ms. Holloway holds a BS and MS in electrical engineering and prior to practicing law, she was an electrical engineer in the communications and signal processing field.

 - "Patent Holders Prefer ITC," co-author with Bert Reiser and Michael Ladra, The Recorder, November 4, 2011